 Chehalis River...
 Opened June 1st for retention of chinook salmon.
 The limit is 4 per day with only 1over 50 cm.
 Chinook are starting to show up in better numbers throughout the river .
 Popular option when fishing for springs are roe, wool or colorado blades.

 |Fraser Valley Lakes|

 Kawkawa Lake...
-Kokanee fishing has been excellent for early season.
-Make sure you identify your catch because the cutthroat and landlocked coho can not be legally retained.
+Make sure you identify your catch because the landlocked coho can not be legally retained.
 Bottom fishing with bait is one of the most common methods to hook up in this fishery.
 Fly fisherman should concentrate on fishing bloodworms, chironomids, micro/mini leeches in black or red, and small red or black Doc Spratleys with indicators or trolling a deep sinking line.

 Sasquatch Park Area...
-Trout fishing is starting to pick up in the Harrison area lakes.
+Trout fishing is solid in the Harrison area lakes.
 Grace, Wolf, Deer, Trout, and Hicks are all great options.
 Nothing big but can be very productive.
 For the fly fisherman look to chironomids, leech, pumkinheads (of course), mayfly nymphs (52 Buicks, etc.), and small scud patterns.
 Bingo Bugs, Dick Nites, Hildebrandts, Rooster Tails, wedding bands, and Skookums are all great options.

 Report provided by Captian Chris Speed